Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Equivalence of the Density and the Path-Counting Properties

 \end{prop}

-Note that the difference between this property and the Sarnak-Xue densityproperty (Definition \ref{def:SX-density}) is that we restricted ourselves to positive eigenvalues.
-One cannot hope to prove analogous statement but for the negative eigenvalues only, as the smallest negative eigenvalue may stay within the Ramanujan range even without Benjamini-Schramm convergence to the $\left(q+1\right)$-regular tree (\cite{cameron1976line}). \begin{proof} Assume the weaker condition.
+Note that the difference between this property and the Sarnak-Xue density property (Definition \ref{def:SX-density}) is that we restricted ourselves to positive eigenvalues.
+One cannot hope to prove the analogous statement for the negative eigenvalues only, as the smallest negative eigenvalue may stay within the Ramanujan range even without Benjamini-Schramm convergence to the $\left(q+1\right)$-regular tree (\cite{cameron1976line}). \begin{proof} Assume the weaker condition.
 Let $k=2\left\lfloor A\log_{q}n\right\rfloor +1$.
 From the geometric interpretation of $\text{tr}A_{k}$ as path counting, we know that $\text{tr}A_{k}\ge0$.
-Therefore
+Therefore,